Countdown to Christmas Giveaway!

 form of Sicilian entertainment.
 The stunning Fonte Aretusa was once the source of the city’s drinking water and now the pond and surrounding area is a scenic spot.
 Don’t forget to grab a slice of Sicilian pizza and a world-famous cannoli to take along as you stroll.

 Syracuse is a city on the Ionian coast of Sicily, Italy.
 It's known for its ancient ruins.
 The central Archaeological Park Neapolis comprises the Roman Amphitheater, the Teatro Greco and the Orecchio di Dionisio, a limestone cave shaped like a human ear.
-The Museo Archeologico Regionale Paolo Orsi exhibits terracotta artifacts, Roman portraits and Old Testament scenes carved into white marble.book now
+The Museo Archeologico Regionale Paolo Orsi exhibits terracotta artifacts, Roman portraits and Old Testament scenes carved into white marble.

 The Archaeological Park in the western part of Syracuse is undoubtedly one of the main attractions of the region.
 Within this fantastic area is a series of ancient ruins and the most renowned is the Greek Theatre